How General Contractors Verify Subs Are Licensed and Insured?

 Conclusion

 Verifying that your subcontractors and trade partners are licensed, insured, and bonded protects your contracts, maintains your reputation, and ensures project continuity.
+Consistent compliance checks reduce financial exposure, streamline your audits, and cut down on administrative stress when claims or disputes arise.

 Martha Pierson